 Early in my career I was once at a dinner with Hsi-Huey Liang, a distinguished diplomatic historian specializing in Germany.
-At the time I regarded diplomatic history as a dreary sub-field, hidebound and boring, prone to endlessly asking the same questions about the same documents.1.
+At the time I regarded diplomatic history as a dreary sub-field, hidebound and boring, prone to endlessly asking the same questions about the same documents.[1.
+I still basically think that, to be honest].
 Liang, recognizing me as callow, asked why a historians would ever want to look at anything other than what people chose to leave of themselves.

 Over the years I’ve come back to his question a lot.
 You would never break into your neighbor’s house and go through his closet, even though doing so would give you a lot of information about your neighbor.
 It’d be a crime but also indecent and disrespectful.
 But the dead are mostly powerless; we can do as we please with them.
 Liang was slyly pointing out the unexamined contradictions in our allegedly humanist enterprise.
 Why don’t we accord the dead the same respect as the living?

 The Times article on marginalia treats it as a glimpse into people’s private selves: “what Jefferson thought as he read X.” This is important, we’re told, because Jefferson is important, and we learn more about this important man via his marginalia.
 But we already know what Jefferson thought: he vented his opinions publicly, in carefully considered ways.
 Why would we want to look at the opinions he did not chose to express?
 Isn’t it just the same creepy impulse that leads people to spy on their neighbors?